3 Types of ADHD Explained: Inattentive, Hyperactive-Impulsive, and Combined-Type ADHD traits in Adults

 Types of ADHD

-Frequently losing things: your brain has a difficult time with maintaining a log of where you placed things.
+Frequently losing things: your brain has a difficult time maintaining a log of where you placed things.
 This results in frequently losing things that you may need.
 For children, it could be schoolwork.
 For adults, it may be your phone, computer, or glasses.

-Trouble listening when spoken to: you may zone out or daydream when someone is speaking to you because you may find it difficult to pay attention to the words they are saying.
+Trouble listening when spoken to: You may zone out or daydream when someone is speaking to you because you may find it difficult to pay attention to the words they are saying.
 This is especially true if what they are saying is boring.

 Disorganization: Keeping your work, home, or school tasks in order can be a real challenge.
 Deadlines are often kept out of sequence.